prajyotkcsu/portfolio/README.md

 *Hi, I’m a backend engineer with 5 years of experience.
 My background in CS, passion for coding daily, and occasional technical blogging equip me to tackle complex problems with confidence.*

 ### Technical skills:
-- I primarily code in Java but also have experience with Python, JavaScript, C++, and Go.
+- I code in Java but also know Python, JS, and Go.
 - I’m a Spring Boot enthusiast, which is a Java-based web framework.
-- Proficient in building APIs using REST, GraphQL, and gRPC protocols.
+- Skilled in building APIs with REST, GraphQL, and gRPC.
-- Skilled in deploying software using Kubernetes, Docker, and GitLab.
+- Proficient in deploying software with Kubernetes, Docker, and GitLab.
-- Experienced with Kafka, Flink, Spark, RabbitMQ, and Elasticsearch for data processing, searching, and streaming.
+- Experienced with Kafka, Flink, Spark, RabbitMQ, and Elasticsearch.
 - Strong knowledge of AWS and Azure cloud platforms.

 ### Education: